 Despite its high annual fee, the Reserve card’s value becomes apparent when you redeem your points for travel through the Chase Ultimate Rewards portal.
 The Chase Sapphire Reserve offers a 50% bonus on Ultimate Rewards travel, compared to a 25% bonus for the Sapphire Preferred.

-Additionally, the Reserve card offers $300 in annual travel credits, which can be applied to airfare and other travel costs, and a $100 statement credit every four years for Global Entry/TSA PreCheck applications.
-Plus, the card has added up to $60 in DoorDash credits this year that can also add to its value.
-These travel and dining bonuses, which can average $385 in statement credits per year and help cancel out the majority of the Reserve card’s annual fee.
+Additionally, the Reserve card offers $300 in annual travel credits, which can be applied to airfare and other travel costs, and a up to $100 statement credit every four years for Global Entry/TSA PreCheck applications.
+Plus, Chase has added one year of complimentary DashPass membership (usually $9.99 a month) when you activate by March 31, 2022.
+These travel and dining bonuses, which can average close to $445 in statement credits per year and help cancel out the majority of the Reserve card’s annual fee.

 While the Sapphire Preferred recently added a $50 credit for hotels booked through Ultimate Rewards that can also help offset its annual fee, we think frequent travelers can probably eke more value out of the Reserve card’s benefits.
 In addition to the money you can save with annual travel credits, you can travel in style thanks to Priority Pass lounge access.